stovak/SwiftFountain/README.md

 - `write(toFile:)`: Write to a file path
 - `write(to:)`: Write to a URL
 - `writeToTextBundle(destinationURL:fountainFilename:)`: Write to a TextBundle
+- `writeToTextBundleWithResources(destinationURL:name:includeResources:)`: Write to a TextBundle with resources
+- `writeToHighland(destinationURL:name:includeResources:)`: Write to a Highland file

 **Analysis:**
 - `extractCharacters()`: Returns `CharacterList` - dictionary of character names to character information